aref-mehran/SKRIPSI/README.md

 # SKRIPSI
-SKRIPSI-Personality Prediction System from Facebook using BIG 5 Personality
+Personality Prediction System from Facebook using BIG 5 Personality

 This is a Thesis project develop by Tommy Tandera and Hendro.
 Advisor : Derwin Suhartono